Skip to content

 Do Online Master's Students Ever Study or Work Together?

 Yes.
-Collaboration is essential to providing effective SPED services, especially for doing education planning, addressing behavior challenges, and coordinating student supports.
+Collaboration is essential to providing effective SPED services, especially for education planning, addressing behavior challenges, and coordinating student supports.
 Special ed master's programs encourage students to hone their teamwork and cooperation skills by completing projects with classmates or forming study groups, and this is also the case in online master's courses.

 The online format may actually make working together easier, because there's no need to meet in person to get things accomplished.
 Study sessions can happen wherever you are, even if you live in Tulsa and your collaborators are in Chicago, Atlanta, St. Louis, and San Antonio.
 Simply pick your virtual meeting platform, share any pertinent documents or slides with each other, and you're ready to go.